 - 3. Specify the following parameters: - Name select the network type. - Destination enter the destination IP of the destination host, subnet address, network address, or default route.
 The destination for a default route is 0.0.0.0. - Netmask enter the network mask.
 This is used in conjunction with the destination to determine when a route is used. - Gateway enter the IP address of your Gateway. - Metric enter a measurement preference of the route.
 Typically, the lowest metric is the most preferred route.
-If multiple routes exist to a specific destination network, the route with the lowest metric is used. - 4.
-Click Apply to save changes.
+If multiple routes exist to a specific destination network, the route with the lowest metric is used. - Routing Entry select the routing entry, IPv4 or IPv6 (if enabled) - Click Apply to save changes.